YOOX: marketplace guide

 YOOX is an online high-end fashion retailer and ecommerce wholesaler.
 With the launch of its marketplace, YOOX transitions into a hybrid operating model.
 YOOX uses a pure marketplace business model, which means that the seller controls price and assortment, and manages order fulfillment – as well as customer service.

 Technical requirements for images:

-Yoox is a Mirakl-based channel, so you can connect it to ChannelEngine using a Mirakl Connect SSO account.
+YOOX is a Mirakl-based channel, so you can connect it with ChannelEngine using a Mirakl Connect SSO account.
 For more information on this, check out the Mirakl-based channels: SSO authorization article.

 All products (required)

 - Gender: the product's target gender.
 Currently, YOOX supports unisex only for some categories.